-Union Summer in July is a 2 week program run by the Victorian Trades Hall Council.
-It’s designed specifically to introduce young people to unionism, and give them first-hand experience of what unions do.
-It’s also an awesome opportunity for young people to contribute to building the union movement in Victoria, and to develop their campaigning and activist skills!
+Union Summer and Union Winter are paid internships run by Victorian Trades Hall Council.
+The internships are designed specifically to introduce young people to unionism and give them first-hand experience of what unions do.

 - Visit a work site

 - Learn how to have an organising conversation